Are you wondering what real estate SEO copywriting is and why it’s important for your website?

-But at some point, you have to put pen to paper (or rather keyboard to a computer, I suppose).
+At some point, you must put pen to paper (or rather keyboard to a computer, I suppose).

 Now is that time.
-In this article, I’m going to teach you how to write every page on your website that you’d like to rank so that it will have the best chance of ranking.
-This will likely apply to your homepage, your consistent blog content, and maybe even your about page.
+In this article, I will teach you how to write every page on your website that you’d like to rank so that it will have the best chance of ranking.
+This will likely apply to your homepage, consistent blog content, and about page.

-Whenever you’re trying to rank a page on your website for a specific keyword phrase, use this blog post as your guide.
+Use this blog post as your guide whenever you’re trying to rank a page on your website for a specific keyword phrase.

 Writing for Search Engines VS. Writing for People…